Yang-Xa/a-bic-IP/README.md

-input of IP and a-bic
+input of IP and combine bic and aic with a parameter a